An excerpt from an original chapter – Story – Copyright© VanceKelly2015

-This was the grim reality of daily life for Australian families, at the same time papers would publish stories with enthusiastic patriotism, stories glorifying the fact that whole families went to war.
+This was the grim reality of daily life for Australian families, at the same time papers would publish stories with enthusiastic patriotism.
+Stories glorifying the fact that whole families went to war.

-It is difficult to believe that these stories were welcomed by mothers as these stories were usually followed by a lengthy war casualty list or often worse, photos of young men killed, headlined, “Heroes of the Dardanelles”.
+Sadly these stories were usually followed by a lengthy war casualty list or often worse, photos of young men killed, headlined, “Heroes of the Dardanelles”.

 Despite the patriotic drive, the sense of duty and loyalty to the Empire, it was definitely an inspiring thought to have the support of a brother or brother’s by your side and the Engineers of the 1st FCE were no exception in boosting the enlistment numbers with many of their siblings enlisting during the war.

-Some brothers would enlist together , side by side on the same day, just like the Howlett brothers, Cecil and Stanley from Luddenham Penrith, their regimental numbers 60 and 61.
+Some brothers would enlist together , standing side by side on the same day, just like the Howlett brothers, Cecil and Stanley from Luddenham Penrith, their regimental numbers 60 and 61.

 Some fathers and son’s enlisted, this was true for 153 Philip James Carmichael however his family circumstances were a little different.
 It wasn’t long after when his younger brother Arthur, once old enough, also enlisted, and in 1916 their father John, aged 43, slipped through the age restriction and also enlisted.
 They would ultimately all serve together in the same company 1st FCE in the trenches in France.

 17 Frederick Pantlin had two sons, his eldest already in the Australian Naval Force and the other training with the Engineers, would later join the Special Draft of reinforcements.